-- 1. Turn on the computer and watch the monitor screen. - 2.
-When the message Press <CTRL>< for Adaptec RAID Configuration Utility appears, press Ctrl+A. - 3.
+- 1. Turn on the computer. - 2.
+When the prompt Press <CTRL> for Adaptec RAID Configuration Utility appears, press Ctrl+A. - 3.
 Select Array Configuration Utility (ACU). - 4.
 Select Create Array. - 5.
 From the list of ready drives, select the two drives that you want to group into the array. - 6.
-Select RAID-1 when asked to select the RAID level. - 7. (optional), Type an identifier for the array. - 8.
-Select Quick Int when asked for the array build method. - 9.
+When asked to select the RAID level, select RAID-1. - 7.
+(Optional) Type an identifier for the array. - 8.
+When asked for the array build method, select Quick Int. - 9.
 Follow the instructions on the screen to complete the configuration, and select Done to exit. - 10.
 Restart the computer.